Mousoom07/Split-O-Verse/README.md

-# 💸 SplitWise - Smart Expense Splitter
+# 💸 Split-O-Verse - Smart Expense Splitter

 A modern, AI-powered web application for splitting shared expenses among friends, roommates, and teams.
 Built with React + Vite and featuring intelligent expense categorization and spending insights.